Primary

 Drive your knee as high as possible while swinging the opposite arm aggressively upward.
 Push forcefully off the ground to achieve height with each skip, not just distance.

-Want Power Skip in your program?
+See where Power Skip fits in your weekly plan

 Start with a light jog forward.